COVID-19: Johnson & Johnson

 How the Johnson & Johnson Vaccine Works

 The Johnson & Johnson vaccine is a viral vector vaccine that uses a modified version of an inactive virus (not the virus that causes COVID-19, but a different, harmless virus) to make what is called "spike protein."
 This triggers an immune response in our bodies, causing our immune system to produce antibodies to fight future infection from the virus that causes COVID-19.
 Viral vector vaccines do not affect or interact with your DNA in any way.
-Similar to the Pfizer and Moderna vaccines, you cannot get COVID-19 from this vaccine.
+Similar to the Pfizer (Comirnaty) and Moderna vaccines, you cannot get COVID-19 from this vaccine.

-Who Can and Cannot Get the Johnson & Johnson Vaccine
+Who Can and Cannot Get the J&J Vaccine

 The vast majority of people are able to get the Johnson & Johnson vaccine or any of the other approved vaccines.
 However, a few groups of people cannot receive it or should consult a doctor first.